6 ways to keep your heart healthy

 - High blood pressure

 - Depression, social isolation and lack of quality support

 To find out your absolute CVD risk, visit your doctor for a heart health check.
 Your doctor can then help you develop a plan to work towards reducing your risk as much as possible.

 Some risk factors are out of your control – age and family history, for example.
 But there are some lifestyle changes you can make to keep your heart healthy and reduce your risk of disease.

 1. Be smoke-free

-If you needed one more reason to quit smoking, the Heart Foundation reports that tobacco is a leading cause of heart attack, stroke and peripheral vascular disease.
+If you needed one more reason to quit smoking, here's another.
+Tobacco is a leading cause of heart attack, stroke and peripheral vascular disease.
 Smoking is the largest single preventable cause of death in Australia, killing over 15,000 Australians each year.

 Quitting smoking isn't easy, but it is a key lifestyle change you can make to protect your heart – as well as improving your overall health in a number of vital ways.

 The health of your body impacts the health of your heart.
 To keep your heart in good condition, aim for a healthy eating plan that includes a balanced variety of nutritious foods, focusing on colourful vegetables and fruits, wholegrains and legumes, reduced fat dairy, unprocessed lean meats, unsaturated fats, foods enriched with omega-3, and avoiding foods that contain trans fat.